Exploring Existential Humanistic Therapy: Finding Meaning in Existence

 The existential humanistic theory posits that each individual has the freedom and responsibility to transcend the meaninglessness of their life.
 Accordingly, the therapy process encourages clients to actively shape their lives through finding meaning and purpose.
 The therapist guides the client on meaning finding excursions by asking exploring questions related to identity, relationships, and freedom.
 “Existential humanistic psychotherapeutic encounters…may also be seen as experiments in consciousness” (Shukla, 2021).

 Growth, according to the theory, spontaneously occurs when the individual confronts meaninglessness and decides for themselves how to shape their life (Osafo Hounkpatin, 2014).
-Schneider suggests that the fundamental goal of existential humanism therapy is to “assist clients optimize choice within the natural and self-imposed limitations of living (2016).
+Schneider suggests that the fundamental goal of existential humanistic therapy is to “assist clients optimize choice within the natural and self-imposed limitations of living (Schneider, 2016).

 Guiding a Client to Find Their Own Meaning